I'm Interested in >

 First released in 1986, the American Gold Eagle bullion coin is a joy to behold.
 Made of 91% gold, the coin is issued in denominations of 1/10 oz, 1/4 oz, 1/2 oz and 1 oz.
 Artist Augustus Saint-Gaudens and sculptor Miley Busiek both contributed to the coin; Saint-Gaudens' epic rendition of Lady Liberty is on the front, and Busiek's portrayal of a family of bald eagles is on the back.

-The American Gold Eagle proof, the collector's version of the bullion version of the same name, reveals the meticulous minting for which the U.S. Mint has become known.
+The American Gold Eagle proof, the limited-edition version of the bullion version of the same name, reveals the meticulous minting for which the U.S. Mint has become known.
 Only a limited number of these coins are minted each year, and they have the highest of production standards and immaculate presentation.

 The first American coin of its kind, the Gold American Buffalo is a 24-karat bullion coin.
 Its significance can be attributed to it being the first .9999 fine gold coin to be in large circulation in the history of the United States Mint.